 The course includes a field trip (info and dates announced at the beginning of the term).

 THIS COURSE IS PART OF

-- Master in Food Politics (core)
+- Master in Food Politics & Sustainable Development (core)

 - Master in Global and European Politics (elective)

-- Master in International Security (elective)
+- Master in International and Security Politics (elective)